gforti/sketchpad-websockets/README.md

 > Run `http://localhost:3000/host.html` on the host machine that will be displayed to everyone

 The players ready will show up on the upper left corner of the web page for the host.
-Once ready click `Start`.
+Once ready click `Start`. the music will start when you click on the page.
+This is due to a change in chrome to not allow music to play until the client interacts with the page.

 When the round is over the users **should not refresh their web browser**.

-> The Host should refresh the web browser to start a new round.
+> The Host should refresh the web browser to start a new game.

 ### Enjoy!